5 Effective Ways to Check CPU Info in Linux

 2. Utilizing cat /proc/cpuinfo

 Examining the /proc/cpuinfo file through the cat command provides a wealth of information about your CPU.
 This method is ideal for extracting specific CPU details like flags, frequency, and model name using additional command-line tools like grep and awk.
-Here are steps to do it:
+Here are steps to Linux check cpu info:

 1. Open a terminal and enter the following command: